badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 }
 ```

-`blit()` does a little more work in the inner loop by fetching the source image pixel color, but is otherwise equivalent to `rect()`.
+`blit()` does a little more work in the inner loop by fetching the source image pixel color, but is otherwise equivalent to `r96_rect()`.
 The minor slow-down can be explained by that additional work.
 Thankfully the impact isn't huge, most likely due to good caching of the source image pixels in the [L1 cache of the CPU](https://en.wikipedia.org/wiki/CPU_cache).

-`blit_keyed()` on the other hand does quite a bit more work.
-It'S also a bit convoluted.
+`blit_keyed()`, on the other hand, does quite a bit more work.
+It's also a bit convoluted.
 Let's clean it up.
-I created a copy of `blit_keyed()` called `blit_keyed_opt1()` in `11_blit_perf.c` and replaced the loop with this:
+I created a copy of `blit_keyed()` in `11_blit_perf.c` called `blit_keyed_opt1()`, and replaced the loop with this:

 ```
 for (int y = dst_y1; y <= dst_y2; y++) {